Rescue swimmer: Canada

 Royal Canadian Air Force Search and Rescue Technicians (SAR TECHs) serve as rescue swimmers.
 They are military aircrew who deploy from rotary or fixed-wing aircraft in any environment or climatic condition.
 They will locate and penetrate the site, then treat and evacuate casualties.

 Qualified SAR TECHs have opportunities for advanced training and promotion.
 SAR TECHs who demonstrate the required knowledge, experience, and leadership skills may also be selected as an instructor at the Canadian Forces School of Search and Rescue (CFSSAR), at 19 Wing Comox, British Columbia.

 The Basic SAR TECH course is 11 months in duration.
-It includes the following phases: ground phase, medical phase, winter operations phase, arctic operations phase, dive phase, sea operations phase, parachuting operations phase, mountain operations phase, and operational/consolidation phase.
-The final operational phase is used to evaluate the individual's ability to use all previously learned skills and will be the deciding factor in awarding the qualification to Wings Standard.
+It includes training in arctic operations, survival, parachuting, diving, mountaineering and helicopter operations.
+SAR Techs are trained to the primary care paramedic (PCP) certification.

+There are approximately 140 SAR Techs in the CAF, making it one of the most selective occupations.